velmurugan11/Sales_Analysis/README.md

 Find the day with the highest total sales and the product sold on that day.
 Step 4: Export the Data
 Save the DataFrame to a CSV file named store_sales.csv.

+📊 The sales_data.csv is output sample for the python program